 Gratuity is not included in the price, and is not required, but greatly appreciated.
 If you enjoyed your experience, and felt we performed above average in serving you, feel free to tip.
 Any Gratuity is at the sole discretion of our clients.
 Both the Captain and Crew split any tips evenly and consider it part of their income.
 The Captain and Crew work very hard to keep you safe, to entertain, provide sailing instruction and point out areas of interest along the way, to ensure you have a great experience.
 Our average gratuity is between 20 & 25%

 Do you provide food or refreshment on the boat?

-We provide ice cold bottled water, Coke, Diet Coke, and Sprite available at all times.
+We provide ice-cold bottled water, Coke, Diet Coke, and Sprite available at all times.
 We generally keep some low-key snacks on board, such as potato chips and cookies.
 You are welcome to bring other food or beverages, including alcohol, on the boat.
-We do ask no red liquids, such as red wine and no glass containers (for safety reasons.)
-We also ask if you bring a cooler, please use a soft cooler, as hard coolers scratch our cabin floors when the boat heals over to one side or the other.
+We do ask for no red liquids, such as red wine and no glass containers (for safety reasons.)
+We also ask if you bring a cooler, please use a soft cooler, as hard coolers scratch our cabin floors when the boat heels over to one side or the other.
 We also have a full catering menu available if you would like us to have something ready for you to enjoy on the boat during your charter.
 See the full menu – go to the about tab and click on “catered food”